postmanlabs/postman-flows/docs/blocks.md

 ### Create Variable
 Stage: Deprecated

-> Warning: This block has been marked to removed in the future versions.
+> Warning: Use Send Request's configuration to pass data to request variables.
+This block has been marked to removed in the future versions.
 Working with variables will be restricted to the Send Request block.

 The *create variable* block can be used define a `Map` containing constant string values.